 If you get anything out of this list, remember that guests need to feel wanted.
-And a hand delivered personal invite goes a very long way.
+And a hand-delivered personal invite goes a very long way.

 And when your kids get invited to a birthday party be that parent that makes their kids go.
 Especially if it’s for a new kid.
-Or if you really can’t, reach out the parents and explain why your child can’t go.
+Or if you really can’t, reach out to the parents and explain why your child can’t go.
 Don’t be that flaky parent who just ignores party invites.
 Because on the other side of that invite there’s a boy or girl with real feelings waiting for their friends to show up.

 For that kid’s sake, be an RSVP champion!

 Help other parents out, pin it:

 32 thoughts on “The Secret to Getting RSVPs to Your Kid’s Birthday Party”

 This is the best birthday party article I have ever read.
 It’s like I wrote this myself because you have all of the same feelings about all of this stuff that I do.
 I cringe at the stories of a whole class being invited and no one showing up, not even so much because I feel sorry for the child but because I can’t believe how dumb the parents were that they didn’t try harder to connect with other parents to really get them to bring their kids to the party!
 If you don’t do that, nobody will care enough to show up.
 Thank goodness for a realistic birthday party article, finally.

 Thank you so much for the kind words.